 Infantile prurigo simplex isn’t an infectious illness but, rather, a skin reaction to contact with certain insects.
 Some of the most frequent causative agents are the following:

 - Fleas (the most frequent)

 - Carpet beetles

-The frequency of onset is highest in late spring and summer.
+The frequency is highest in late spring and summer.
 Although it affects all ages, children between 2 and 7 years of age are especially vulnerable because they tend to be more exposed to insects.

 The Australasian College of Dermatologists recommends some preventive measures for infantile prurigo simplex.
 The main one is to eliminate insects from the home.

 The use of environmental insecticides helps to control mosquitoes and other insects, but the use of child-friendly repellents is a much more effective measure.

 In addition, pets should be treated for fleas periodically, especially during the warmer months of the year.

 The clinical manifestations of prurigo are variable and nonspecific, making it difficult to accurately diagnose this condition.